azerion/bluestack-sdk-android/Home.md

     }else {

 	    //The SDK is initializing
-	    //set up a callback	that will be called when is fully initiamized MNGAdsFactory.setMNGAdsSDKFactoryListener(this);
+	    //set up a callback	that will be called when is fully initialized MNGAdsFactory.setMNGAdsSDKFactoryListener(this);

             Toast.makeText(this, "MNGAdsFactory is not initialized", Toast.LENGTH_SHORT).show();